Is your body-mind really doing a job or just you doing a job?

 “For me love is to be in a happy state mentally and physically.

-As she said, she remembers a day, Megda and she were on the patio, they were the same thinkers, they were scanning the evening sky and trying to find pleasure in identifying their favorite constellations even though there were no constellations.
+She said that she remembers a day, Megda and she were on the patio, they were the same thinkers, they were scanning the evening sky and trying to find pleasure in identifying their favorite constellations even though there were no constellations.

 This was pure love, they both felt deep connection, they both felt deep love.